 What is the course about?

 You will learn about all the stages of production from the planning pre-production stage through production shooting to post-production editing and rendering movies.
 You will learn the conventions of constructing an effective narrative, the meanings and uses of different shots and camera movements and how to get the best from your subject.
-You will also learn how to use digital video cameras and record sound, and how to capture and edit your work using the professional editing application Final Cut.
+You will also learn how to use HD video cameras and record sound, and how to capture and edit your work using the professional editing application Adobe Premiere Pro CC.

 What will we cover?

 - The conventions of narrative film making

 - The meanings and uses of different shots

 - The persuasive camera: meanings and uses of different camera angles and movements

 - Capturing and editing footage in Adobe Premiere Pro CC.

 - Exporting your movie using the appropriate format and codec.